Adult Tournament InformatioN

 - Family Events include: Father-Son, Father-Daughter, Mother-Son, Mother-Daughter, and Husband-Wife Doubles, and Century Doubles.

-- USTA Eastern sanctions several innovative tournament formats including 1 Day Shootouts, One-on-One Doubles, ect… for more information on hosting or participating in Innovative Tournaments, please contact Rob Festa at email@example.com
+- USTA Eastern sanctions several innovative tournament formats including 1 Day Shootouts, One-on-One Doubles, ect… for more information on hosting or participating in Innovative Tournaments, please contact Sarah Lannon at firstname.lastname@example.org.

 The USTA ranks players in both singles and doubles on a rolling 12 month calendar.
 A Points Per Round system is used to calculate rankings.
 Using a similar method as the USTA for national rankings, points will be awarded based on rounds reached.
 Further information on USTA Eastern Adult Rankings can be found here.

 By registering for USTA Adult Tournaments, you are agreeing to abide by the ITF Rules of Tennis and The USTA Rules & Regulations set forth in the USTA Friend at Court, as well as USTA Eastern Section Rules & Regulations.
 These rules apply to spectators as well; the player is responsible for their entourage.
 "The Code" as outlined in FAC also applies to all events sanctioned by the Eastern Section.
 The highest level of sportsmanship is expected from all tournament participants.